 THE University of Worcester has been given permission to take in extra students, following national fears of a student place shortage.

-There has been a rise in the number of applicants for university places, but a government cap on how many new places can be offered has lead to fears that thousands of teenagers may find themselves unable to study.
+There has been a rise in the number of applicants for university places, but a government cap on how many new places can be offered has lead to fears that thousands of teenagers may find themselves

-The Higher Education Funding Council for England has, however, awarded the University of Worcester an additional 1,500 places in support of its continued growth.
+The Higher Education Funding Council for England has, however, awarded the University of Worcester an additional 1,500 places in support of

 It means that it will be able to offer places through clearing – the process which is used by applicants who have not managed to secure places.